About Our Retreats

 Because of on-going construction we only have room for 5 retreatants in any of our advertised retreats at this time.

+All retreats at Dzogchen Meditation Center engage the view and practice of the Nyingma and Kagyu Schools of Tibetan Buddhism.
+We do not engage in or encourage the use of online retreats.
 Retreats begin on Friday at 7:00 pm and end on Sunday at 2:00 pm.
 Participants are invited to arrive by 5 pm for orientation and dinner.
-They may also stay later than the official close of the retreat with the permission of the retreat facilitator.
+They may also stay later than the official close of the retreat.
+Participants are not allowed to arrive later than 7 pm on Friday or leave before the official end of the retreat.

 We follow the main practice guidelines and oral instructions of the Vidyadhara Trungpa Rinpoche and Vajra Regent Osel Tendzin.
 In particular, we emphasize the practice of Shamatha/Vipashyana at all stages of the practitioner's path and engage the tantric practices of the Kagyu and Nyingma Lineages.
-We offer retreats which are designed to help practitioners complete the tantric path of the Karma Kamstang -- the Kagyu Ngondro, Vajrayogini and Chakrasamvara Sadhanas which were the main tantric practices bestowed on the Vajrahatu sangha by Vidyadhara Chogyam Trungpa Rinpoche and the Vajra Regent Osel.
+We offer retreats which are designed to help practitioners complete the tantric path of the Karma Kamstang -- the Kagyu Ngondro, Vajrayogini and Chakrasamvara Sadhanas which were the main tantric practices bestowed on the Vajrahatu sangha by Vidyadhara Chogyam Trungpa Rinpoche and Vajra Regent Osel Tendzin.

 Dzogchen Meditation Center is a small, privately owned and operated retreat center not connected with any religious organization.
 All retreats are closed to the general public.
 Attendence at closed retreats is based on previous training and the ability of participants to follow retreat guidelines and protocals at DMC.
 Dzogchen Meditation Center reserves the right to deny training opportunities to anyone who cannot follow these retreat guidelines.